matteo14c/ascanMeth/README.md

 aScanMeth automates the identification and phasing of genetic variants into discrete haplotype blocks and enables the reliable detection of differentially methylated alleles.
 The method is highly implemented in the form of:

-1. A standalone command line tool.
+1. A standalone command line tool and workflow.
-2. A fully automated Galaxy workflow*. **⚠️ Note:** This feature is not currently implemented, but will be implemented soon.
+2. A fully automated Galaxy workflow*. **⚠️ Note:** This feature is not currently implemented, but will be implemented soon **⚠️Note:**.

 Please see below for additional details.